 You might of seen Eat Greek Kouzina around town as they have 3 very convenient locations; Mall of The Emirates, Dubai Mall and of course the original at JBR.

 Although if you haven’t been there yet, there is a new reason to – cue the newly launched Mezze lunch menu.
 A mixture of hot and cold mezze, 10 to be exact, which make up this new menu.

 We chose to visit the JBR branch as it’s close to home.
-It was still rather to hot to walk down there though so we took a cab and when we arrived we also chose a seat inside (as did every other smart person there) although they do have a lovely al fresco dining area facing the beach, which is beautiful and busy in the cooler Dubai months.
+It was still too hot to walk down though so we took a cab and when we arrived we also chose a seat inside (as did every other smart person there) although they do have a lovely al fresco dining area facing the beach, which is beautiful and busy in the cooler Dubai months.

 After spending a week in Greece I had reservations whether Eat Greek could live up to my expectations, especially that of the cheese.
 The presentation alone was enough to impress.
 After all, a well presented meal can make all the difference to your overall dining experience.